Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ### Finalproject.py(Main python file)
 As this is the first python program I have written in full, please pardon the relatively poor standard of the code.
 I apologise in advance for the atrocious infractions that I may have committed in the process of writing this program...
 With that being said, the main file contains a large selection of functions, and I will explain them in further detail below.

 I utilised pygame_gui for most of the Graphical User Interface in the game, as I intended the GUI to be very simple and straightforward.
 Pygame_gui seemed to be relatively easy to implement, while retaining the ability to customise appearance through a theme file.

+The first section of the code initialises and sets up the game.
+This includes the pygame setup of the screen, clock and mixer(for sound)